ARDUINO WIFI

 Arduino Yun

 The Arduino Yún is a microcontroller board based on the ATmega32u4 and the Atheros AR9331.
 The Atheros processor supports a Linux distribution based on OpenWrt named OpenWrt-Yun.
 The board has built-in Ethernet and WiFi support, a USB-A port, micro-SD card slot, 20 digital input/output pins (of which 7 can be used as PWM outputs and 12 as analog inputs), a 16 MHz crystal oscillator, a micro USB connection, an ICSP header, and 3 reset buttons.
-This board let the programmable ATmega32u4 communicate with Internet by using the Bridge Library that expose some functions running in the Linux distribution.
+This board lets the programmable ATmega32u4 communicate with the Internet by using the Bridge Library that exposes some functions running in the Linux distribution.

-The following example will allow connecting an Arduino Yun to the cloud platform in a few lines using the WiFi interface.
-Just modify the arduino_secrets.h file with your own information.
-Notice that it is not required to configure any network parameter in the code, as this managed by the running Linux distribution.
-However you many need to connect with your Arduino Yun via WiFi to connect it some local network.
+file just needs to be modified with the relevant information.
+Notice that it is not required to configure any network parameters in the code, as this is managed by the running Linux distribution.
+However, it may be necessary to connect with the Arduino Yun via WiFi to connect it to a local network.

 #include <ThingerYun.h>